What Is Time-Series Analysis? (With Examples and Applications)

 First, this is a segmentation problem, as you need to split each ECG time series into sequences corresponding to one heartbeat cycle.
 The dashed red lines in the diagram are the splittings of these cycles.
 Having done this on both regular and irregular readings, this becomes a classification problem—the algorithm should now analyze other ECG readouts and search for patterns corresponding to either a regular or irregular heartbeat.

-Learn More About Time-Series Data and Analysis
+Learn More About Time-Series Analysis

 This was just a glimpse of what time-series analysis offers.
 By now, you should know that time-series data is ubiquitous.
 To measure the constant change around you for added efficiency and productivity (whether in life or business), you need to go for it and start analyzing it.